Chinese Herbal Medicine and IVF

 Link to study

-(Xu at al, 2015) The study evaluated the outcomes of CHM treatment in females where previous IVF cycles had failed.
-The CHM treatment was based on TCM pattern differentiation of Liver Qi Stagnation, Blood Stasis, Kidney Deficiency.
-The study demonstrated that CHM in the 3 months prior to IVF cycle significantly increased pregnancy rates as compared to IVF alone.
+The study backs up findings of CHM IVF 4.
+CHM was given prior to IVF cycles where TCM pattern differentiation of Liver Qi Stagnation, Blood Stasis, Kidney Deficiency were identified.
+The study demonstrated that CHM (alongside auricular acupuncture) in the 3 months prior to the IVF cycle significantly increased pregnancy rates as compared to IVF alone.

 Link to study